WAVV: Early years

-Easy Listening
+Easy listening

 WAVV's playlist was originally a 50/50 mix of middle of the road vocals and instrumental cover songs.
 It carries USA Radio News at the beginning of some hours.
 Weather forecasts come from Fort Myers' NBC Network affiliate, WBBH-TV.
 On Sunday mornings, WAVV plays smooth jazz, known as the "Sunday Champagne Jazz Brunch."
 WAVV's website says it has been the most listened-to radio station in Southwest Florida for nearly a quarter century.

 WAVV is the only locally owned independent commercial FM radio station in Southwest Florida and was one of the last in the U.S. to broadcast an easy listening format.
-The station is still owned and operated by the Alpert Family, with Donna Alpert named Chief Financial Officer in the early 2000s.
+The station was owned and operated by the Alpert Family until 2022, with Donna Alpert named Chief Financial Officer in the early 2000s.

 On June 21, 2022, Alpine Broadcasting sold WAVV to Fort Myers Broadcasting Company for $8 million.
-The sale was closed in September 2022.
+The sale was consummated on September 8, 2022.

-Steaming and HD Radio
+Streaming and HD Radio

 Effective March 2, 2009, WAVV ceased streaming live on the internet.
 Streaming returned in June 2011.
 WAVV began broadcasting using HD radio technology in May 2008.
 Effective August 15, 2013, WAVV again ceased streaming, but in 2019 the stream returned.

-In May 2016, WAVV began broadcasting a locally programmed Oldies format on its HD2 subchannel, called "The Second Wave."
+In May 2016, WAVV began broadcasting a locally programmed Oldies format on its HD2 subchannel, called "The Second Wave".

 In December 2019, WAVV changed its slogan to "Modern Relaxing Favorites" and shifted its format to soft adult contemporary.
-The previous format moved to HD2, replacing Oldies.
+The previous format moved to HD2, replacing oldies.

 In late January 2020, WAVV stopped streaming "The Second Wave" (HD2).
 The HD2 subchannel returned to live streaming and also began airing on FM translator W300EF at 107.9 MHz by September 2021.
-They play easy listening music as "Easy 107.9."
-The playlist is a mix of instrumentals and soft vocals.
+It played easy listening music as "Easy 107.9".
+The playlist was a mix of instrumentals and soft vocals.

+On May 5, 2023, WAVV-HD2/W300EF changed its format from easy listening to smooth jazz, branded as "Smooth Jazz 107.9".